RobbyBourne1/ReactNativeTipCalc/README.md

 #### Should I Use ExpoKit?

 If you have made use of Expo APIs while working on your project, then those API calls will stop working if you eject to a regular React Native project.
-If you want to continue using those APIs, you can eject to "React Native + ExpoKit" which will still allow you to build your own native code and continue using the Expo APIs.
+If you want to continue using those APIs, you can eject to 'React Native + ExpoKit' which will still allow you to build your own native code and continue using the Expo APIs.
 See the [ejecting guide](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md) for more details about this option.

 ## Troubleshooting